naveennamani/pywin_contextmenu/README.md

 ContextMenuGroup(
     group_name, # name of the group to be shown group_reg_key = "", # registry key associated with the group
-    icon = "" # path to an icon to be shown with the group )
+    icon = "", # path to an icon to be shown with the group extended = False # set to True if the group is to be shown when right clicked with shift button )
 ```
 For adding items or groups to a group instance call add_item method of the class.